-West Boca HS students send gun control message with 10-mile march
+West Boca High School students send gun control message with 10-mile march to Stoneman Douglas

 A parent with teenage children said she personally knew 14-year-old shooting victim Alex Schachter.
 “He’s in my home.
 He’s in pictures in my house,” said parent Amy.
 “I just don’t understand, I don’t.”

-Ricky Lowe, a parent of a middle schooler said he grieves as a father who lives for his children.
+Ricky Lowe, a parent of a middle school student, said he grieves as a father who lives for his children.

 “It’s heart-wrenching.
 I can’t tell you how many times I’ve cried just driving by,” Lowe said.
 “If you have children, you know we live for them.
 Everything we do is for them.”